testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/failed-to-launch-test-recorder.md

 ---
 title: Failed to Start Mobile Test Recorder
-metadesc: "This guide explains how to debug and fix the “Failed to Start Mobile Test Recorder” error for Android and iOS Local & Cloud Devices"
+metadesc: "Understand why you failed to start mobile test recorder.
+Learn effective troubleshooting methods to fix the issue if you cannot start the mobile test recorder."
 noindex: false
 order: 23.4
 page_id: Failed to Start Mobile Test Recorder